Skip to content

 How can you hold yourself accountable for your shortcomings in the Illinois game when you're too focused on going 1-0 in the Michigan State season an hour after the clock hits zero?

-Rutgers missed out on a golden opportunity last Saturday to help in potentially salvaging what has been an overall underwhelming, inconsistent season considering the high expectations for the team preseason.
+Rutgers missed out on a golden opportunity last Saturday to help potentially salvage what has been an overall underwhelming, inconsistent season, considering the high expectations for the team preseason.

 But the coach seems to have pushed that fact under the rug.